EthicalSource/ethicalsource.dev/content/blog/statement-on-richard-stallman.md

 Inviting Stallman to return to the leadership position he left in disgrace is unquestionably a spectacular moral failure.
 This decision by the FSF makes it clear that the Four Freedoms of FLOSS are not a sufficient ethical framework for preventing harm in our communities, our industry, and the world at large.

-Meaningful ethical principles must inform how we govern our communities, how we decide what to create, and most importantly how we consider the impact or our work on the well-being of other people.
+Meaningful ethical principles must inform how we govern our communities, how we decide what to create, and most importantly how we consider the impact of our work on the well-being of other people.
 And these ethical principles must be reflected in our institutions.

 We need more than a manifesto proclaiming our rights as programmers.
 We need transparent and representative governance.
 We need leaders that share our values of justice and equity.
 We need a framework that guides us to better outcomes for our broader society, not just for ourselves.